Pregnancy Symptoms Before Missed Period & When To Take Home Pregnancy Test

 Vivid dreams could be prevalent during the early weeks of pregnancy even before you have missed your period.
 A peculiar pregnancy symptom, many women experience strange feelings a week or two after conception.
 Pregnancy hormones work in a baffling manner causing inexplicable dreams and illusions in an expectant mother.

-The occurrence of symptoms varies from women to women.
-Tender breasts, nausea, fatigue, sleepiness, sensitivity to smell and bloating are commonly experienced symptoms which start to surface about a week or ten days before your period is scheduled to arrive.
-The tendency to urinate frequently generally occurs a few days before the period.
-Other symptoms like vaginal discharge, change in color of cervical mucus, darkened areolas take some time to make their appearance and need to be closely monitored.
+The occurrence of symptoms varies from woman to woman.
+Tender breasts, nausea, fatigue, sleepiness, sensitivity to smell, and bloating are commonly experienced symptoms, which start to surface about a week or ten days before your period is scheduled to arrive.
+The tendency to urinate frequently, generally occurs a few days before the period.
+Other symptoms like vaginal discharge, change in colour of cervical mucus, darkened areolas take some time to make their appearance, and need to be closely monitored.

 Causes of a Period Delay